JamesKindon/jkindon.github.io/blog/_posts/2024-11-18-appv-lives-on.md

 Tim Mangan has a [good write-up here](https://www.tmurgent.com/TmBlog/?p=3925) around his take on it all, as one of the App-Virt megaminds, it's worth taking note for future and current planning.

-A can think of a few organizations that will be happy with this result.
-A good win I would say.
+I can think of a few organizations that will be happy with this result.
+A good win I say.